-This outreach report outlines efforts to date (and planned for the future) with disadvantaged communities (DAC) as well as efforts to address related environmental justice (EJ) issues.
-The current California Department of Water Resources (DWR) guidelines for Integrated Regional Water Management (IRWM) funding, allocated through voter-approved Propositions 84 and 1E, identify statewide priorities, among which is a goal to "ensure equitable distribution of benefits."
-For implementation grants, DWR has prioritized proposals that:
+- 3 This outreach report outlines efforts to date (and planned for the future) with disadvantaged communities - 4 (DAC) as well as efforts to address related environmental justice (EJ) issues.
+The current California - 5 Department of Water Resources (DWR) guidelines for Integrated Regional Water Management (IRWM) - 6 funding, allocated through voter-approved Propositions 84 and 1, identify statewide priorities, among which - 7 is a goal to "ensure equitable distribution of benefits."
+For implementation grants, DWR has prioritized - 8 proposals that:

-- Increase the participation of small communities and DACs in the IRWM process - Develop multi-benefit projects with consideration of affected DACs and vulnerable populations - Address safe drinking water and wastewater treatment needs of DACs

-This American River Basin (ARB) Outreach Report documents the outreach efforts to characterize and fulfill these goals.
-DACs benefit from outreach efforts due to improved understanding of what potential ARB projects may help meet critical DAC needs.
-This report is an appendix to the ARB Integrated Regional Water Management Plan (IRWMP) and substantially references that document.
+- Increase the participation of small communities and DACs in the IRWM process - Develop multi-benefit projects with consideration of affected DACs and vulnerable populations - Address safe drinking water and wastewater treatment needs of DACs - 12 This American River Basin (ARB) Outreach Report documents the outreach efforts to characterize and - fulfill these goals.
+DACs benefit from outreach efforts due to improved understanding of what potential - 14 ARB projects may help meet critical DAC needs.
+This report is an appendix to the ARB Integrated Regional - Water Management Plan (IRWMP) and substantially references that document.

-E.1.
+16 E.1.
 Introduction and Definitions

-The goal of ARB DAC-related efforts has been to conduct outreach with DACs and gain their meaningful participation in the IRWM process.
-This section introduces and defines the terms DAC, federal poverty level, and EJ.
+- 17 The goal of ARB DAC-related efforts has been to conduct outreach with DACs and gain their meaningful - participation in the IRWM process.
+This section introduces and defines the terms DAC, federal poverty - 19 level, and EJ.

-E.1.1.
+20 E.1.1.
 DAC Definition

-DAC is a term defined by the California Public Resources Code (PRC), Section 75005(g): "Disadvantaged community" means a community with a median household income (MHI) of less than 80 percent of the statewide average.
-"Severely disadvantaged community" means a community with a MHI of less than 60 percent of the statewide average.
-The California PRC is not specific as to how DACs are delineated, so different methods of determining the boundaries of a DAC can be considered valid by DWR.

-In general, the delineation of DACs has been by determined by U.S. Census tract, as data and boundaries are available.
-For the purpose of IRWMPs, a Census tract with an annual MHI less than \$48,706 is considered to be DAC (derived from an average of the 5-year period, 2006-2010).
+- 21 DAC is a term defined by the California Public Resources Code (PRC), Section 75005(g): "Disadvantaged - community" means a community with a median household income (MHI) of less than 80 percent of the - statewide average.
+"Severely disadvantaged community" means a community with a MHI of less than 60 - 24 percent of the statewide average.
+The California PRC is not specific as to how DACs are delineated, so - different methods of determining the boundaries of a DAC can be considered valid by DWR. - In general, the delineation of DACs has been by determined by U.S.Census tract, as data and boundaries - are available.
+For the purpose of IRWMPs, a Census tract with an annual MHI less than \$49,191 is - considered to be DAC (derived from an average of the 5-year period, 2010-2014).
 To analyze regional

-DACs, Geographic Information Systems (GIS) data of MHI and the populations of each Census tract in the ARB Region were downloaded from DWR's Web site.
-Census tracts are small, relatively permanent statistical subdivisions of a county that are designed to be relatively homogeneous units with respect to population characteristics, economic status, and living conditions.

-The downloaded data are presented in Figure E-1 and summarized in Table E-1.
-Figure E-1 illustrates the Census DAC boundaries overlaid by water supply agency jurisdiction.
+- 1 DACs, Geographic Information Systems data of MHI and the populations of each Census tract in the Region - were downloaded.
+Census tracts are small, relatively permanent statistical subdivisions of a county that are - 3 designed to be relatively homogeneous units with respect to population characteristics, economic status, - 4 and living conditions. - 5 The downloaded data are presented in Figure E-1 and summarized in Table E-1.
+Figure E-1 illustrates the - 6 Census DAC boundaries overlaid by water supply agency jurisdiction.